| Blog |

 Ganztag meistern –Lehrerin mit Schuelern

-1. The 8 biggest challenges in managing all-day schooling!
+1. The 8 biggest challenges in managing full-day school!

-There are many ideas, concepts, guidelines and best practices for organising all-day schooling.
+There are many ideas, concepts, guidelines and best practices for organising full-day school.
 At the same time, however, there are also a number of hurdles to overcome – pedagogical, spatial, but above all logistical and administrative.
-We asked schools what specific challenges they face in managing all-day schooling in practice.
+We asked schools what specific challenges they face in managing full-day school in practice.
 The feedback shows that it is not only major structural issues, but above all the many small, daily organisational hurdles that push teams to their limits.

 1. Keeping track – attendance & collection times

-In all-day schooling, those responsible must always know which children are present and when, and who will pick them up.
+In full-day school, those responsible must always know which children are present and when, and who will pick them up.
 Discrepancies often arise between different lists – this juggling of information leads to uncertainty and increased effort.

 One child is leaving early today for a doctor’s appointment – this is noted on a piece of paper in the office, but not on the list in the group room.”